 The video below shows you how everything works once your WordPress site has been expertly configured …

-WordPress Web Traffic System – Traffic Plugins
+WordPress Web Traffic Automation System – Traffic-Getting Plugins

-- Syndicate comments automatically to other blogs
+- Post comments automatically to other blogs

 Download URL: https://jetpack.com/

-After installing Jetpack, connect the plugin to your WordPress.com account …
+After Jetpack has been installed, connect the plugin to your WordPress.com account (as described in Part Three.) …

 (Connect Jetpack to your WordPress.com account)

-Next, activate the Publicize feature …
+Next, activate a feature called Publicize …

-(Activate the Publicize feature)
+(Activate the Publicize feature on Jetpack)

-After all of the settings have been configured, your content is ready for distribution.
+After configuring all of the plugin and account settings, your content is ready for distribution.

 The Publicize feature adds a new section to your Publish box …

-(Publicize details displayed in the Publish area.)
+(Publicize account options displayed in the publishing area.)

-Now, whenever you publish a new post, it will automatically get shared on all of the accounts you have set up …
+Now, as soon as you publish a new post, it will automatically be shared on every account you have set up …

-(As soon as new content is published, it will be automatically shared online.)
+(As soon as new posts are published, they will be automatically syndicated online.)

 CommentLuv